gvas/knockout-jqueryui/README.md

 Compatibility
 -----

-From jQuery UI 1.8 to jQuery UI 1.11.x. jQuery UI 1.12 deprecated some API and the "compatibility layer" is broken.
+From jQuery UI 1.8 to jQuery UI 1.12.x.